alirezazabihi/python-flask-webserver/README.md

-Simple Dockerized Python flask webserver listen on 5000 port and echo Hello world!.
+Simple Dockerized Python flask webserver listening on 5000 port and echo Hello world!.

 How to run: